Öyle Bir Geçer Zaman ki: Plot

-After a while, he returns from London and spends time hanging out with Aylin and his brother, who is now husband of Aylin.
-Aylin runs free and decides she can not continue being married to her wheelchair-user husband and desperately wants to marry the one man she truly loves: Soner, her husband's brother.
-Soner, who obviously shares the same affection for, lets her down after his younger brother commits suicide.
-Aylin never finds that out and gets traumatized.
-Berrin Akarsu, the oldest child of Captain Ali and Cemile, is married to a rich guy named Hakan and together they have a baby named Zehra.
+After a while, Soner returns from London and spends time hanging out with Aylin and Murat.
+Aylin runs free and decides she can not continue being married to her wheelchair-user husband and desperately wants to marry the one man she truly loves: Soner, who obviously shares the same affection for her.
+However, Soner is severely traumatized by his despaired brother's suicide and lets down Aylin without an explanation, leaving her distraught.
+Berrin Akarsu, the oldest child of Captain Ali and Cemile, is now married to Hakan and together they have a baby named Zehra.
 Because of "The General Clemency", Ahmet, the man who has the strongest love for Berrin has permission to enter Turkey.
 Kenan and Ali confront on a ship.
 Kenan accidentally shoots at a pipe and Ali knocks him out.
 Ali manages to escape the ship but Kenan dies when it explodes.
 All is not good for Ali though and he feels guilty about his past.
 He commits suicide by drowning in the sea because he knew that Cemile would never forgive him.
 Cemile goes hysterical when she finds this out and when she knew it was too late to save Ali, she goes to the hospital to see Aylin, (now married to Sonor) where Cemile finds out that Aylin has died in childbirth.